seanchayes/featured-image-admin-thumb/README.md

  or post thumbnail so you can easily determine the content that is missing an image.

 You can also make inline edits that allow you to change the thumb/image from the All Posts/All Pages/All Custom Post Type view without having to edit the post.

+Now the plugin is translatable.
+Using tools such as Poedit along with localized / international versions of WordPress, FIAT can display user supplied translations of its text.

 ### Installation